OSVR/OSVR-Unity/README.md

 - `prep-package.cmd` - Used by CI to create a directory that will eventually be packed as a snapshot, copy the source into it, and format the Unity readme markdown file as HTML.
 Not used in the course of normal development.
 - `build-unity-packages.cmd` - Used by CI (but potentially others as well) to invoke the Unity editor script that packs the Unity plugin into a `.unitypackage` file.
 Requires that the Managed-OSVR build already have been run to copy over the .NET assembly and native DLLs into the right place in the tree.
 It copies that `.unitypackage` file into the distribution directory made by `prep-package.cmd` if that directory exists.
 - `unity-generate.lua` - Generates some very repetitive code wrapping the raw C-style pinvoke callbacks in something more .NET-idiomatic.
 It can be run with any reasonably recent version of a Lua interpreter, and its output should be placed into `OSVR-Unity/Assets/OSVRUnity/src/InterfaceCallbacks.cs` in the designated area (see comments in that file)

+## License

+This project: Licensed under the Apache License, Version 2.0.